Mental Health Care's Role in Preventing Tragedy

 Prevention and Treatment should be primary goals in our society.
 Both teaching youth early and helping addicts.

 While the rates of addiction, suicide, and overdoses continue to grow, there is more and more out there for prevention and treatment.
 Mental health is a challenging subject to discuss, as everyone has different backgrounds and cultures that they have come from.
 People from abusive homes or parents that were addicts may wind up becoming addicts themselves.
 Deep pains from childhood affect people in different ways, so it's hard to put down specific reasons that people turn to a life of using to cope.

-These are only the statistic related to deaths every year too unfortunately.
-There is so much more going on that relate to mental health care, treatment centers, adoption, incarceration, and broken families.
-It can feel very discouraging to have to deal with other people's issues sometimes, but thinking about our friends and family while talking to them more often can be the difference between life and death sometimes.
-Indeed, suicide is a permanent solution to a temporary problem.
+These are only the statistics related to deaths every year too unfortunately.
+There is so much more going on that relates to mental health care, treatment centers, adoption, incarceration, and broken families.
+It can feel very discouraging to have to deal with other people's issues sometimes, but thinking about our friends and family while talking to them more often can be the difference between life and death.
+Indeed, suicide is a permanent solution to temporary problems.

 There are also thousands of people who get clean every year through programs like AA and rehabs who go on to live productive lives.
-Often someone just needs a helping hand up that will care about them and take time to see them become a different person.
+Oftentimes someone just needs a helping hand up that will care about them and take time to see them through the hardship and pains of growth to become a different person.
 Sobriety is hard work for some, and easier for others, but under the surface the real work begins in healing pains that brought about issues to begin with.

 Thank you for reading.

 Dave Johnson is a father and full-time student at MSU Denver where he designed this for a class in the Communication Design Program.
-He has been sober for 8 years after recovering from alcoholism that almost claimed his life multiple times as well.
+His son Grayson was born on the same day Eddie and Mike died a few years later, giving him some restored hope.
+He has been sober now for 8 years after recovering from alcoholism that almost claimed his life multiple times.